HCIELab/MechSense/README.md

 ---How to Use---

-1) Upload MechSense_Capsense code to Arduino (ensuring that the FDC2214 libraray is also installed)
+1) Upload MechSense_Capsense code to Arduino (ensuring that the FDC2214 library is also installed)
 2) Run the processing file 'MechSense_UI.pde" (Note that the processing file  will not run unless it is connected to a microcontroller, otherwise you will get a grey screen)
 3) Press on the calibration button (you may change calibration specifics in the code)
 4) As it's calibrating, you can toggle to see the waveforms through "draw_waveforms"